An adult living with parents starts a business: what are the implications?

 Insurances

-Check together that you are still properly insured.
-If a child has business equipment in the house, such as a computer or tools, check with your insurance company whether these are covered by home contents insurance (inboedelverzekering).
+Check together that you are properly insured.
+Does the child has business equipment in the house, such as a computer or tools?
+Check with your insurance company whether these are covered by the home contents insurance (inboedelverzekering).
 Also check the building insurance (opstalverzekering).
 Some building insurance policies do not cover damage caused by fire or theft if there is a business space at home.

 Energy and waste costs